DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - in this type of attack, attackers look for weaknesses in the implementation, such as a software bug or outdated firmware
 - 3.7.7 Side-channel: Side-channel attacks seek to use information about system activity and retrieve information that is actively being encrypted
     - 🍮**Side-channel**: these attacks seek to use the way computer systems generate characteristic footprints of activity, such as changes in processor utilization, power consumption, or electromagnetic radiation to monitor system activity and retrieve information that is actively being encrypted
+        - A side-channel attack is a type of cryptographic attack that exploits unintended information leakage from a system, such as power consumption, electromagnetic radiation, or timing variations.
+By analyzing these side-channel signals, attackers can gain insights into the cryptographic keys or sensitive data being processed, potentially compromising the security of the system.
         - similar to an implementation attack, side-channel attacks look for weaknesses outside of the core cryptography functions themselves
         - Side-channel attacks seek to use information about system activity and retrieve information that is actively being encrypted.
         - a side-channel attack could target a computer’s CPU, or attempt to gain key information about the environment during encryption or decryption by looking for electromagnetic emissions or the amount of execution time required during decryption